Tinkoff/eclair/README.md

 #### Filter errors by type
 Errors can be filtered multiple times by `ofType` and `exclude` attributes.<br>
-By default `ofType` contains `Throwable.class` and includes all subtypes.<br>
+By default `ofType` contains [`Throwable`](https://docs.oracle.com/javase/8/docs/api/java/lang/Throwable.html) and includes all subtypes.<br>
-If the thrown exception matches any of `@Log.error` filters it will be logged according to the settings of the corresponding annotation.
+If the thrown exception matches any of [`@Log.error`](https://github.com/TinkoffCreditSystems/eclair/blob/master/eclair-core/src/main/java/ru/tinkoff/eclair/annotation/Log.java) filters it will be logged according to the settings of the corresponding annotation.
 ##### Annotated method
 ```java
 @Log.error(level = WARN, ofType = {NullPointerException.class, IndexOutOfBoundsException.class})